 San Gimignano, known as the City of Beautiful Towers, is a classic medieval walled hill town famous for its 14 surviving medieval towers.
 These create a distinctive skyline visible from the surrounding countryside.

 Be sure to visit the Museo Estrusco and the historic Collegiata di Santa Maria Assunta.
-For local flavor, try one of the many cinghiale dishes at Cum Quibus or Ristorante San Martino.
+For local flavor, try one of the many cinghiale (wild boar) dishes at Cum Quibus or Ristorante San Martino.

 Pienza and Val D'Orcia

 Pienza, designed to be the ideal city, is a pretty Renaissance town in the Val D'Orcia of Tuscany.
 Pienza is famous for its pecorino cheese, Piccolomini Palace, and balcony overlooking the beautiful Val D'Orcia, a UNESCO World Heritage Site.

 Montecatini Terme, known for its thermal waters, is one of Italy's top spa towns.
 It has several historic spas and spas with modern equipment for beauty and wellness treatments.
 Terme Tettuccio is a lavish classic spa with music performances daily during the season, worth a visit just to see the Liberty style architecture.

 The town itself is pleasant and relaxed and makes a good base for visiting central and northern Tuscany.
 A historic funicular railway takes visitors up the hill to the old town of Montecatini Alto.

 Here are my suggestions for places to go in Tuscany away from the tourist crowds but that still have interesting sights.